elliotgunn/datafold-docs/docs/deployment_testing/team_cloud/getting_started_for_customers/dbt/dbt_core.md

 _Artifacts Job_

-Alternatively, if your dbt prod job does _not_ run on merges to main/master, we recommend creating an additional dedicated job that runs on merges to main/master.
-This job's entire purpose is generating and uploading a `manifest.json` file to Datafold.
+Alternatively, if your dbt prod job does _not_ run on merges to main/master and only runs on a schedule, we recommend creating an additional dedicated job that runs on merges to main/master.

-The Artifacts Job ensures Datafold will always have an up-to-date `manifest.json` representing the production branch, even if the dbt production job runs less frequently than code is shipped.
+The Artifacts Job's entire purpose is generating and uploading a `manifest.json` file to Datafold to represent the state of your dbt project's production branch.

 This is the basic structure of an Artifacts Job: